-Project teams, particularly designers, contractors, and testing professionals, would have to be made aware of the updates to the compliance documents and the ductwork criteria in Section 120.4 and testing in Section 120.5.Title 24, Part 6 would be providing the compliance support for the testing requirement, so it is especially important to communicate these changes before the effective date so that project teams can become familiar with the criteria and see how it may affect the scheduling of construction and testing.
+Project teams, particularly designers, contractors, and testing professionals, would have to be made aware of the updates to the compliance documents and the ductwork selection criteria for testing in Section 120.5, since it corresponds to an existing testing requirement rather than a new one.
+Title 24, Part 6 would be providing the compliance support for the testing requirement, so it is especially important to communicate these changes before the effective date so that project teams can become familiar with the criteria and see how it may affect the scheduling of construction and testing.
 Building inspectors would also need to be in communication with project teams to coordinate the best time for site visits.
 However, by creating a standard selection criterion, the Statewide CASE Team thinks that it would lead to more regular and predictable scheduling from one project to another.